-Larry A. Coldren is the Fred Kavli Professor of Optoelectronics and Sensors at the University of California, Santa Barbara, CA. He received the Ph.D. degree in Electrical Engineering from Stanford University in 1972.
-After 13 years in the research area at Bell Laboratories, he joined UC-Santa Barbara in 1984 where he now holds appointments in Materials and Electrical & Computer Engineering, and is Director of the Optoelectronics Technology Center.
+Larry A. Coldren is the Fred Kavli Professor of Optoelectronics and Sensors at the University of California, Santa Barbara, CA. After receiving his Ph.D. in Electrical Engineering from Stanford University and spending 13 years in research at Bell Laboratories, he joined UC-Santa Barbara in 1984 where he now holds appointments in Materials and Electrical & Computer Engineering.
+Since 1990 he has been Director of the Optoelectronics Technology Center, which resulted from a national initiative originated by DARPA.
+He was Acting Dean of Engineering from 2009-2011.
 In 1990 he co-founded Optical Concepts, later acquired as Gore Photonics, to develop novel VCSEL technology; and in 1998 he co-founded Agility Communications, later acquired by JDSU, to develop widely-tunable integrated transmitters.

-Professor Coldren has authored or co-authored over 1000 journal and conference papers, 7 book chapters, 1 textbook, and has been issued 65 patents.
-He has presented dozens of invited and plenary talks at major conferences, he is a Fellow of the IEEE, OSA, and IEE, the recipient of the 2004 John Tyndall and 2009 Aron Kressel Awards, and a member of the National Academy of Engineering.
+Professor Coldren has authored or co-authored over a thousand journal and conference papers, a number of book chapters, two textbooks, and has been issued 65 patents.
+He is a Fellow of the Institute of Electrical and Electronics Engineers, the Optical Society of America, and the Institute of Electronics Engineers (UK), a recipient of the 2004 John Tyndall, 2009 Aron Kressel, and 2014 David Sarnoff Awards, as well as being a member of the National Academy of Engineering.